Teyras/MT/text/chapters/000_introduction.md

 and on virtual machines provided by a cloud platform.
 Such system could be used to create a community-driven programmer training platform, thus making education in programming available to the whole world.
-Additionally, universities could deploy instances of the system on premise, using their own hardware and possibly customizing it.
+Additionally, universities could deploy instances of the system using their own hardware and possibly customizing it.

 We assess the viability of such deployments in the context of ReCodEx -- a system for evaluation of programming assignments developed at the department of